 specialist unit training packages for specific operational commitments

-training is carried out by specialist training advisory teams at the
+carried out by specialist training advisory teams at in the UK and

 Phase 3 Training

 facilities are the same as those listed under Phase 2, and also